On $G_2$-manifolds and geometry in dimensions $6$ and $8$: Abstract

 \section{Abstract}

-We study the geometry induced on the local orbit spaces of Killing vector fields on $G_2$-manifolds.
-We, thus, obtain an extension of the Gibbons-Hawking construction that builds a $G_2$-manifold by starting from a special K\"ahler manifold, of dimension $6$\,, endowed with a suitably defined monopole.
+We study the geometry induced on the local orbit spaces of Killing vector fields on (Riemannian) $G$-manifolds, with an emphasis on the cases $G={\rm Spin}(7)$ and $G=G_2$\,.
+Along the way, we classify the harmonic morphisms with one-dimensional fibres from $G_2$-manifolds to Einstein manifolds.